p0pr0ck5/lua-resty-influx/README.md

 ###Object-Oriented Interface

-The following methods are available via the objection interface:
+The following methods are available via the object interface:

 ####influx:set_measurement